 - Site visitors are assigned a unique user identifier, UUID, so that Hotjar can keep track of returning visitors without relying on any personal information, such as the IP address.

 - When collecting data with Recordings, Hotjar automatically suppresses keystroke data on password fields, as well as when we detect a credit card number being entered into an input field.
-We also offer the ability to manually suppress data on specific input fields or HTML elements.
+We also offer the ability to manually suppress data on specific input fields or on-page text containing email addresses/numbers.
 In both cases, the data is suppressed client-side, the visitor’s browser, which means it never reaches our servers.

 Data collection and transmission

 - Firewalls are in place exposing only the necessary ports through the internet and between different servers.
 Intrusion protection system (IPS) software is in place as a second layer of security, which will block access as soon as any suspicious login activity is detected.

 - Hotjar transmits data from the visitor's browser to our systems using HTTPS if the site which is using Hotjar uses HTTPS.